Hera-k/odin-recipes/README.md

 Hello! this is my first project.
 I'm going to create a recipe book and have it link to some of my favorite recipes.
-YAY!